hyperledger-tooling/start-here-hyperledger/releases/hyperledger/fabric.md

 The `--outputAnchorPeersUpdate` mechanism for updating anchor peers has always had limitations (for instance, it only works the first time anchor peers are updated).
-Instead, anchor peer updates should be performed through the normal config update flow.
+Instead, anchor peer updates should be performed through channel configuration updates.

 **FAB-15406: The fabric-tools docker image is deprecated**